-2. Procedures.
+2. Procedure.
 The following procedures shall apply:

-A. Requests for advisory opinions by members of the Legislature shallmust be filed with the commission in writing, and signed by the Legislator requesting the opinion and shallmust contain such supporting data as the commission shall requirerequires.
-When preparing an advisory opinion on its own motion, the commission shall notify the Legislator concerned and allow himthe Legislator to provide additional information to the commission.
+A. Requests for advisory opinions by members of the Legislature shallmust be filed with the commission in writing, and signed by the Legislator requesting the opinion and shallmust contain such supporting data as the commission shall require requires.
+Commission staff shall inform a Legislator upon that Legislator's request for an advisory opinion that written opinions issued by the commission are public and are submitted to the Clerk of the House and the Secretary of the Senate and entered into the legislator concerned and allow him the Legislator to provide additional information to the commission.
 In preparing an advisory opinion, either upon request or on its own motion, the commission may make such an investigation as it deemsdetermines necessary.
-A copy of the commission's advisory opinion shallmust be sent to the Legislator concerned and to the presiding officer of the Houselegislative body of which the Legislator is a member;.
+A copy of the commission's advisory opinion shallmust be sent to the Legislator concerned and to the presiding officer of the House legislative body of which the Legislator is a member;.

 B. A Legislator making a complaint shall file the complaint under oath with the chairman.
 The complaint shall specify the facts of the alleged conflict of interest.
 The Legislator against whom a complaint is filed shall immediately be given a copy of the complaint and the name of the complainant.
 Only those complaints dealing with alleged conflicts of interest related to the current Legislature shall be considered by the commission.
 Upon a majority vote of the commission, the commission shall conduct such investigation and hold such hearings as it deems necessary.
 The commission shall issue its findings of fact together with its opinion regarding the alleged conflict of interest to the House of which the Legislator concerned is a member.
 That House may take whatever action it deems appropriate, in accordance with the Constitution of the State of Maine.
-Any person may file a complaint against a Legislator alleging a violation of legislative ethics.
-The complaint must be filed in writing and signed under oath and must specify the facts of the alleged violation and such other information as the commission requires.